Updated August 31, 2020

 6. UberConference: Good for social media integration

-Like RingCentral Video and Zoho Meeting, UberConference also offers a no-download option for teams to host and join meetings directly through web browsers.
+Like RingCentral Video and Zoho Meeting, UberConference is a conferencing solution that offers a no-download option for teams to host and join meetings directly through web browsers.
 Its paid plan also makes it easier for participants to join without entering a PIN authentication, which is great.
 The free plan, however, requires people to have a PIN in order to join a meeting.

 Its integration with social networking sites such as Facebook and LinkedIn makes it easy for you to send an invite link to your participants to attend a video call.